 Do 504 students have an IEP?

 Students under 504 are not entitled to an Individualized Education Program (IEP).
 However, a group of people knowledgeable about a 504-eligible student must identify the services or accommodations necessary for her to access an education and, subsequently, develop and implement a written 504 Plan.
 Like an IEP, a 504 Plan is driven by the needs of the child as identified by formal and informal assessments and evaluations.

-This article is based on a webinar by the Advocacy Institute featuring Claudia Lowe, an educational strategist and consultant, and founder and director of The Advocacy & Learning Center (TALC) and Lead Students of America (LSA), and on A Web Guide to the Special Services Partnership, www.spednetwilton.org, published by Special Education Network of Wilton (CT), Ltd.
+This article is based on a webinar by the Advocacy Institute featuring Claudia Lowe, JD, an educational strategist and consultant, and on Bringing Knowledge to the Table, published by SPED*NET Wilton.